OpenBazaar/go-ipfs/README.md

 - core/commands/ipns.go Initialize NewNameSystem with a NewDNSResolver().
 - core/commands/dht.go Swap out DHT import with DHT fork.
 - core/coreunix/add.go AddWithContext function modified to use CIDv1.
+- core/coreunix/add.go NewAddr updated to use prefix and CIDv1.

 Finally, we've had to patch go-multiaddr to handle CIDv1 in the /ipfs/ addr strings.
 We'll try to get this merged into the main repo.